nicholaskim6/pairs-trading/README.md

 # pairs-trading

-PCA for initial signal supplemented with ML for optimal entry/exit
+Eurodollar futures - PCA for initial signal supplemented with ML for optimal entry/exit.
+Tick data from CME.